 Most Popular Secure Email Provider.

 Headquartered in Switzerland with support centers in the United States and Macedonia, ProtonMail has spared no expense in creating one of the world’s most popular secure email services.

 An article from Forbes labeled ProtonMail as “the only email system the NSA can’t access“.

 The way it works is the data is encrypted before it gets to the server.
 Even if someone wanted to gain access and read the emails from another person, all of the encryption happened on your computer before it reached the ProtonMail server.

-This means there’s no way for staff members from ProtonMail or their servers to see the original email.
+Known as zero access encryption, this means there’s no way for staff members from ProtonMail or their servers to see the original email.
 Now that’s secure!

 - End-to-end encryption with a strict no logs policy.